Metro420yt/livechart.me-api/api/AUTHENTICATE.md

 ___

 ## Short note:
-Once connected, and you have retrieved the access_token, it is possible to pass it in the header for EVERY request, this will not cause any problems for the API, even for requests where connection is not required
+Once connected, and you have retrieved the access_token, it is possible to pass it in the header for EVERY request, this will not cause any problems for the API, even for requests where authorization is not required

 ___